-After being hit by enemy fire during a Korean combat mission, Ted Williams safely crash lands his Pather jet.
+After being hit by enemy fire during a Korean combat mission, Ted Williams safely crash lands his Panther jet.

 Effective April 1st, Tiger pitcher Denny McLain is suspended for three months by Commissioner Kuhn for his alleged connection with bookmakers.

 The Rangers purchase Paul Lindblad from Oakland for $400,000.
-The left-handed reliever will appeared in 42 games for Texas this season, posting a 4-5 record with an ERA of 4.20.
+The left-handed reliever will appear in 42 games for Texas this season, posting a 4-5 record with an ERA of 4.20.

 Fernando Valenzuela becomes the first player to be awarded $1,000,000 via the arbitration process.
 The 22-year old Mexican southpaw has compiled a career record of 34-20 during his three years with the Dodgers.

 After signing a contract as a free agent with the A's less than a month ago, Vida Blue unexpectedly retires from baseball.

 The 37-year-old Jose Canseco (.258, 16, 49) signs a minor league contract with the lame duck Expos.
 The 17-year veteran, who was the 1985 American League Rookie of the Year in 1985 and its 1986 MVP, is 38 homers shy of the coveted 500 mark.